 Three-member panels make decisions by considering the information related to a complaint.
 The College maintains a roster of experienced panel members who may be called on to serve on a panel, even though they may no longer be members of Council.
 The panels are made up of a combination of elected and appointed Council members and may include a member of the roster.

-The College receives approximately 1,000 contacts annually from members of the public and the profession who raise issues concerning College members.
-About half of these concerns were resolved appropriately at the school or the local school board.
-The remaining half represent public complaints and board reports, of which approximately 30 per cent are resolved at intake while the remaining 70 per cent are dealt with by a panel of the Investigation Committee.
+The College is contacted by approximately 1,000 members of the public and the profession annually who raise issues concerning College members.
+About half of these concerns are resolved appropriately at the school or the local school board.
+The remaining half represent public complaints and board reports, of which approximately 40 per cent are resolved at Intake while the remaining 60 per cent are dealt with by a panel of the Investigation Committee.

-Despite this, the College has continued to implement the recommendations that did not require legislative changes.
-For example, in 2014, the College continued to establish procedures to ensure tighter timelines to investigate complaints and schedule hearings.
-Committees received additional resources to provide timelier outcomes, and there is a net increase in the disposition of complaints and matters by all committees.
+Despite this, the College has continued to implement the recommendations from its independent review by former Ontario Chief Justice Patrick LeSage, which did not require legislative changes.
+For example, the College continued to establish procedures to maintain tighter timelines to investigate complaints and schedule hearings.
+In 2015, 103 hearings were disposed of.
+This is on par with hearings disposed of in 2014 and up from 88 hearings in 2013.

 Under the direction of the Investigation Committee, College staff investigate complaints in a fair and impartial manner.

 College investigators present the information gathered to an Investigation Committee panel.
-The panel has the authority to take one of the following actions in a complaint:
+The panel has the authority to take one of the following actions on a complaint: